Comparative Ancient Civilizations

 - Lower-division requirements (20 units)

-- Twelve (12) units from ANTH 003, ANTH 004, CHN 030/AST 030, CLA 010A, CLA 010B, CLA 010C, CPAC 001, CPAC 002, CPLT 017A
+- CPLT 001 or CPLT 001W, 1 lower-division CPLT course, and any three from ANTH 003, ANTH 004, AST 030/CHN 030, CLA 010A, CLA 010B, CLA 010C, CPLT 017A.

 - Upper-division requirements (44 units)

-- At least sixteen (16) units from CPAC 102/CLA 102, CPAC 112/CLA 113/HISE 113, CPAC 121/CLA 121/POSC 121, CPAC 131/AST 131/CHN 131/CLA 131, CPAC 132/AST 132/CHN 132/CLA 132, CPAC 133/HISE 114, CPAC 134/HIST 110, CPAC 141/CHN 141/CLA 141/AST 145/POSC 140
+- At least sixteen (16) units from CPAC 102/CLA 102, CPAC 112/CLA 113/HISE 113, CPAC 121/CLA 121/ POSC 121, CPAC 132/AST 132/CHN 132/CLA 132, CPAC 133/HISE 114, CPAC 134/HIST 110, CPAC 141/AST 141/CHN 141/CLA 141/AST 145/POSC 140.

-- The balance from any of the upper-division courses in related disciplines listed below; students are recommended, in consultation with their advisor, to focus on one or two ancient civilizations in related courses to obtain special depth in those areas.
+- Twenty-four (24) units: The balance from any of the upper-division courses in related disciplines listed below; students are recommended, in consultation with their advisor, to focus on one or two ancient civilizations in related courses to obtain special depth in those areas.
 Since related course offerings in these areas are often added, some of the most recent courses acceptable to fulfill this requirement may not be listed and students are advised to consult with the major advisor.

 - Four (4) units: CPLT 193, Senior Capstone Seminar (CPLT 196 strongly recommended but not required)